department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-03-Supply-Reordering-Research/Findings and recommendations.md

 ## Key Findings

 1. All participants mentioned having notes, doing mental checks, or checking inventories to track when they need to reorder supplies.
-2. **Starting page:** Most participants (6 out of 9) clicked on the Order link quickly without reading other information on the page.
+2. **Starting page:** Most participants (6 out of 9) clicked on the "Order hearing aid batteries and accessories online" link quickly without reading other information on the page.
 3. **Instruction page with sign-in button:** Most participants (7 out of 9) skipped instructions and wanted to sign in right away.
 5.  **Step 1 Verify personal information and address:** Even though no one was confused about the meaning of permanent address and temporary address, some participants showed hesitation in the instructions for "Edit permanent address" when they (7 out of 9) expected permanent address to be accurate and filled in.
 6.  **Step 2 Select supplies:** All participants found it easy to select supplies.
 5 out of 9 participants expected to see only what they need to reorder.